bekbeis/bekbeis/README.md

 My name is Bekzat.
 I am a senior CS student from 🇰🇿 passionate about software engineering.

-I am mainly doing stuff related to web development and my senior project (static type-checking tool for Python) for now.
+I am mainly doing stuff related to web development and my senior project for now.

-You can reach me via <a href="https://t.me/beph64">telegram</a> in case you to chat about anything.
+You can reach me via <a href="https://t.me/beph64">telegram</a> in case you want to chat about anything.

 <!--